 - Distance metaphors and imagery: place the problem or feeling on a raft and imagine it floating out to sea, or place the problem or feeling in a train car and send it down the tracks.

 - Containment metaphors: place the problem or feeling in a box or container and apply whatever locks, walls, or security systems are necessary to keep the lid closed.
 Make sure to come back to unpack the box later, when the time is right.
 In my experience, even the best containment systems break down if boxes are allowed to get too full!

-- Protective barriers: If you are reacting to a strong trigger in your immediate vicinity, imagine a protective barrier or layer of armor between yourself and whatever is triggering you, much as Albert did in donning his armor.
+- Protective barriers: If you are reacting to a strong trigger in your immediate vicinity, imagine a protective barrier or layer of armor between yourself and whatever is triggering you, much as Alfred, who you met in my last post, did in donning his armor.
 Remember, armor is meant for short-term use, not daily attire.
 (And also: if there is something dangerous in your environment, fear is primary and adaptive; don’t imagine—run!).